derek200pz/blog/README.md

 I prefer this to social media because there are no expectations here, and I have more control over the format.

+My partner Kylea informed me that based on this bio, what I'm creating is basically a Tumblr page.

  ~ Derek Lopez, Aug 11 2023

  --------------------------